MicrosoftDocs/windows-powershell-docs/docset/windows/dism/add-appxprovisionedpackage.md

 Use the *FolderPath* parameter to specify the location of a folder of unpacked app package (.appx) files that includes any dependency packages and a license file.

+Use the *Region* parameter to specify for what regions the app will be provisioned.
+The region argument can either be “all”, indicating that the app should be provisioned on all devices, or it can be a semi-colon delimited list of regions.
+The regions will be in the form of ISO 3166-1 Alpha-2 or ISO 3166-1 Alpha-3 codes. (https://en.wikipedia.org/wiki/ISO_3166-1).
+For example, the United States can be specified as either “US” or “USA” (case-insensitive).
+See below for examples of how to specify regions:

 To add an app package (.appx) for a particular user, or to test a package while developing your app, use the **Add-AppxPackage** cmdlet instead.

 For more information, including requirements for app package provisioning, see [Sideload Apps with DISM](http://go.microsoft.com/fwlink/?LinkID=231020) and [How to develop an OEM app that uses a custom file](http://go.microsoft.com/fwlink/?LinkID=279989) in the TechNet Library..